 Steve has extensive governance experience, having served on the boards of several corporate and non-profit organizations.
 Steve received his BA in Political Science from Bates College and received the college’s Outstanding Young Alumni Award.
 Steve also received the Boston Business Journal’s 40 under 40 Award, and the Ten Outstanding Young Leaders (TOYL) award from the Boston Chamber of Commerce.

-First Vice President, Investments Wells Fargo Advisors
+First Vice President, Investment Officer, The CHK Group of Wells Fargo Advisors

 Financial Advisor, Peter provides critical advice to individuals, families and businesses to help them achieve their short- and long term financial goals.
 He works with clients to develop strategies designed to preserve and grow wealth.
 Peter is a CERTIFIEDFINANCIAL PLANNER™ (CFP®) professional.
 Away from the office, Peter is a Nichols College Board of Advisors, a Member of the Worcester Economic Club and a member of the Professional Advisor Network for the Greater Worcester Community Foundation.
 Peter enjoys exercising, golf, music, yoga, and travel, and has been a private wine maker for over 30 years.
 He lives with his wife Lilly and two children, Stephen and Ava, in West Boylston, MA.